MassimoQu/MassimoQu.github.io/_pages/about.md

 My research vision is to enable autonomous systems, such as self-driving vehicles, with robust Spatial Intelligence.
 Within this broad domain, I focus on the data consistency or the data alignment problem arising from heterogeneous data inputs (e.g., images, point clouds).

 I define this "alignment" as the process of mapping heterogeneous data to a common frame of reference, targeting consistency with real-world geometry or semantics.
 The varying characteristics of different data types (e.g., density, modality) create significant challenges in the accuracy of this mapping.
 Historically, this problem has evolved from manual methods to analytical, feature-based approaches, and now to data-driven deep learning models.
 Traditionally, alignment is a distinct upstream prerequisite for downstream data fusion.
 In this evolution, the boundary between these two tasks is blurring.
-However, I argue that the importance of alignment is not diminishing; rather, it is evolving——from a distinct **Explicit** task to an **Implicit** function absorbed by downstream models.
+However, I argue that the importance of alignment is not diminishing; rather, it is evolving from a distinct **Explicit** task to an **Implicit** function absorbed by downstream models.
 This observation leads to my ultimate research goal: to develop a new paradigm for data and feature alignment, moving beyond the current scattered, case-by-case solutions.

 The criticality of spatial data consistency suggests the need for its own unified framework.
 My research aims to build this framework, exploring these issues extensively, and I broadly categorize my contributions into two main areas, which is a classification I proposed in my <a href="#pub-iotj2025">IoT-J survey</a>: Explicit Alignment and Implicit Alignment.